godlike64/portage-overlayfs/README.md

 **Note: you must have valid images at the specified path and name for the script to work.**

-## TODO

-- A script to convert your current trees into suitable squash images.
+A script is provided under /scripts/ to convert your current trees into suitable squash images.

 ## Credits